januwA/connect-livereload/README.md

 ## Branch from [connect-livereload](https://github.com/intesso/connect-livereload)

 > Some codes have been modified, and some changes have taken place in the configuration.
-For details, please see `src/index.ts`
+For details, please see `src/index.ts` or `examples/index.ts`

 ## install
 ```
 $ npm install ajanuw-connect-livereload --save-dev
 ```

+---

 connect middleware for adding the livereload script to the response.